Primer on Forest Carbon

 Our knowledge is still evolving on what constitutes effective management of forests for a climate benefit.
 Lots of factors affect whether a forest cools or warms our planet.
 A big one is the albedo effect, which refers to how a given forest reflects or absorbs sunlight and heat energy.
 Albedo is different for coniferous versus deciduous forests and in northern forests varies with the amount of snow that covers the ground annually.

 Given all this complexity, there's no single best strategy for achieving a climate benefit.
 A mix of strategies including forest protection, sustainable harvest and substitution of more energy-intensive products with wood is a good start.
-In the Boreal, TNC Canada helps bring together all the voices that should be heard in order to realize the full value of healthy forests.
+In the Boreal, Nature United helps bring together all the voices that should be heard in order to realize the full value of healthy forests.
 We work with First Nations, governments and industries to measure the climate benefit of forest protection and sustainable management and find ways for carbon markets to provide revenue for forest stewardship.